Jennifer Donahue: 2000 election

 During the 2000 presidential election, Donahue covered the race as both a freelance reporter for Newsweek and an on-air political analyst for MSNBC.
 She also worked for New Hampshire's WNDS-TV as a reporter.
 During the election cycle, Donahue interviewed all the major presidential candidates and moderated live debates and town hall meetings with Keyes, Bauer, Bradley and Gore.

 New Hampshire Institute of Politics - Saint Anselm College

 Donahue joined Saint Anselm College in 2002.
 She taught a seminar titled "Pizza and Politics" on political news and analysis and moderates the "Granite State Public Policy Forum" series.

 In June/July 2008, Donahue was named the political director for the New Hampshire Institute of Politics at Saint Anselm College; she resigned in 2009.
 Prior to that, Donahue was a senior adviser for political affairs.

 Harvard University's Institute of Politics

-In the fall of 2008, Donahue was a resident fellow at the Kennedy School of Government's Institute of Politics.
+In the fall of 2008, Donahue was a resident fellow at Harvard Kennedy School's Institute of Politics.
 Her study group focused on an examination of the 2008 Obama-McCain general elections campaign as it occurred.